 Pence’s students endorse yoga for PTSD.
 “The yoga classes have lowered my back pain, my stress level, and are helping with my PTSD,” says one, and “The techniques have helped me daily to improve those interrupted sleeping episodes,” comments another.

-Pence and Libby are two International Association of Yoga Therapists’ (IAYT) members I chatted with at SYTAR, IAYT’s annual symposium.
+Pence and Libby are two International Association of Yoga Therapists (IAYT) members I chatted with at SYTAR, IAYT’s annual symposium.

 Brooke West gave a passionate talk at SYTAR about how yoga was instrumental in her personal life, and those she coaches.

 She doesn’t focus on vets, but her yoga therapy mission is similar to that of Libby and Pence.
-West is an Ananda yoga therapist, educator, activist and peer advocate for mental/physical/health issues.
+West is an Ananda yoga therapist, educator, activist, and peer advocate for mental/physical/health issues.

 Mental health issues are close to Brooke’s heart.
-Her sister D’Arcy (who suffered from untreatable bipolar disorder) died of heroin overdose in 1999.
-Not long afterwards, at the age of 27, West ended up in bed for several months, as a result of her own bipolar disorder depression.
+Her sister D’Arcy (who suffered from untreatable bipolar disorder) died of a heroin overdose in 1999.
+Not long afterward, at the age of 27, West ended up in bed for several months, as a result of her own bipolar disorder depression.
 Bikram Yoga came to town and got her out of bed and onto the mat.
 She experienced, firsthand, how yoga can regulate emotional wellbeing and became intent on learning more.